ZebTheWizard/climatic/README.md

 #### No NGINX or Apache required
 The connections are forwarded straight to the background processes.
 If you want to use in production environment you should use NGINX or Apache.

+# About

+### Credits
+This project was created by Bryan and Zeb during their ITD-3223 IoT course.
+This project would not be possible without open source software.

+### How does it work
+1. The executable is a custom scripts that runs "jobs".
+Each job spawn seperate threads or execute code in intervals like a traditional CRON job.
+1. This code base spawns a job for the Flask web server.
+And the DH11 sensor daemon.
+1. When the DH11 daemon runs it inserts the last temperature/humidity into a SQLITE database.
+It runs every 30 seconds.
+1. When a user visits the web page, temperature data is grouped and averaged by timestamps.